 Benefits of Program

-The BS/MSW Degree Program is a courtesy program for a small, select group of undergraduate students at Springfield College in the Department of Social Science who are already majoring in social work-related fields and who wish to pursue the Master of Social Work degree at Springfield College School of Social Work.
-The program will enable a selected group of undergraduate students in the Department of Social Science at Springfield College who meet rigorous graduate admissions criteria to complete the Bachelor of Science degree, with a major in Criminal Justice, or Applied Sociology, and the Master of Social Work degree, in four undergraduate academic years, one summer, and one academic year of graduate study.
+The BS/MSW Degree Program is a courtesy program for a small, select group of undergraduate students at Springfield College who are already majoring in social work-related fields and who wish to pursue the Master of Social Work degreein the Department of Graduate Social Work.
+The program will enable a selected group of undergraduate students in the Department of Humanities and Social Sciences at Springfield College who meet rigorous graduate admissions criteria to complete the Bachelor of Science degree, with a major in Criminal Justice, or Applied Sociology, and the Master of Social Work degree, in four undergraduate academic years, one summer, and one academic year of graduate study.

 Eligibility, Requirements, and Admission

-For more information about the BS/MSW program students should consult with their undergraduate faculty advisor in the Department of Social Sciences.
+For more information about the BS/MSW program students should consult with their undergraduate faculty advisor in the Department of Humanities and Social Sciences.

 Learn More About Us

-If you have questions about the Springfield College School of Social Work admissions process, or if you want to schedule a personalized visit, please contact admissions coordinator Franklin Kirschner.
+If you have questions about the Springfield College Department of Graduate Social Work admissions process, or if you want to schedule a personalized visit, please contact admissions at email@example.com.